fredhsu/learning-in-public/linear-algebra/linear-algebra.md

 # Linear Algebra notes

+## Summary

+Linear algebra provides tools for solving and manipulating vectors and matrices.
+Beginning with vectors that define a length and direction, represented by a list of numbers, and more abstractly follow rules for vector addition and multiplying by a scalar.
+Vectors can be combined using linear combinations, essentially adding and scaling vectors to create a new vector. and can be used to represent a linear equation.
+From a networking perspective
+from a AI/ML perspective

 ## Vector

 Vectors are a fundamental concept in linear algebra and can have multiple interpretations from physics, to computer science, and mathematics.
 For our purposes we will use assume they represent a line that begins at the origin, and goes to the point represented by the vector.